500 Years of Suppression

 There are hundreds of botanical extracts, the knowledge of which come to us from indigenous sources worldwide, which have shown to have anti-cancer properties.
 Dr. Jonathan Hartwell, one of the founders of the National Cancer Institute, spent most of his adult life categorizing them, leaving behind a reference that would become a classic in the field of phytopharmacology and ethnobotany.
 22 (Later I would write an article, in tributary devotion to Hartwell's influence on my own work.)
 23

 But escharotics are not just botanicals.
 They employ, by definition, a lightly caustic compound, with one or more botanical ingredients.
-Caustics usually involve the use of a metal salt, often a halogen combined with a metal (halide), such as zinc chloride or potassium iodine.
+Caustics usually involve the use of a metal salt, often a halogen combined with a metal (halide), such as zinc chloride or potassium iodide.
 24 (Though in the case of one famous physician, the contribution of the dissociated potassium was considered paramount.)
 25

 Another anhydrous chloride, "butter of antimony" (antimony trichloride) fits into this category.
 Many dermatologists are aware that along with zinc chloride, butter of antimony was one of the ingredients in a number of early escharotics of the 1900's.
 26 But its use goes back even to Paracelsus in the 1500's -- though it appears he used it for other maladies.
 27